boomieindahouse/Ourgram/README.md

 Installation:

 - Install Composer: Download and install Composer by following the instructions at Composer's official website.
-- Install AltoRouter: Run the following command in the root directory of your project to install AltoRouter:
+- Install AltoRouter: Run the following command in the root directory of your project to install AltoRouter:<br />
 `composer require altorouter/altorouter`

 Starting the Project: